Beginner1208/Daniele-Asioli-Academic-website/content/publication/11_Boecker et al/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Could there be Unintended Effects of Government Support for Seafood Traceability Implementation on Business Planning?
-Results of a Survey among Italian Fishery Businesses'
+title: 'Could there be unintended effects of Government support for seafood traceability Implementation on business planning?
+Results of a survey among Italian fishery businesses'
 subtitle: ''
 summary: ''
 authors: